 dbX Digital Dynamics Processor (DDP):

 My seccondary processor is the DDP.
 This is the third box down from the top in the above photo.
 This is an excellent DP and there's no plans to replace or remove it.
 It has the necessary audio dynamics functions such as Gate, Equalizer, Compressor and Limiter.
 Currently, just the Gate and Compressor are being used.
 The DDP is a DSP device and it has an extremely clean response with no audio coloration which is key for any good audio dynamics processor.

 The table above shows my current audio dynamics settings for easy reference.
 As you see, all settings are changed regularly b/c there are no "sacred" positions.
 These settings may need to be 'tweaked' abit for your particular radio and microphone but they should get you in the ballpark.

 here that is reflected in the DEQ2496 settings below.

 In the dBx DDP, EQ is running in the "Bright" mode to add sparkle.
 The LIMITER provides a 'clamp' that actually limits the drive signal without clipping the signal.
 That allows it to generate in-your-face sounding ESSB audio.

-FBD #1 and FBD #2 are "feedback destroyer" filters used to attenuate blower noise from linear amplifier.
+FBD #1 and FBD #2 are "notch" filters used to attenuate blower noise from linear amplifier.